signalsforgranted/moq-interop/docs/testing.md

 ## Tests

+### Environment

+Implementations should also test to see if they think a given interop test is a pass or fail, and throw non-zero exit (how?
+TBD).
+Implementations will need to be configured with several details for each test:

+* General networking configuration - source and destination IP/ports, certificates
+* General environment - log/qlog output location, including `SSLKEYLOGFILE`
+* Testing information - name of the test, namespace/track name?

 > [!NOTE]
 > Should these tests be split by implementation capability - so each is done for WebTransport vs RAW QUIC, and for Relay/Producer/Consumer?
 MoQ Transport should be the same over both.

-Implementations should also test to see if they think a given interop test is a pass or fail, and throw non-zero exit (how?
-TBD).

 This list should align with the [interop matrix](https://docs.google.com/spreadsheets/d/1C6hf76McVBUfnt84Eb_fY5Gd2qaGn9XLy22BdkTjuCw/edit#gid=0).